pkhamit10/Terraform-AWS-Project/README.md

 ## 📁 Project Overview

-Terraform is an open-source tool that lets you define cloud and on-premises resources in human-readable configuration files that you can version, reuse, and share.
-With these configurations, you can create and manage AWS infrastructure such as:
+Terraform is an open-source tool to define cloud and on-premises resources in human-readable configuration files that can version, reuse, and share.
+With these configurations, create and manage AWS infrastructure such as:

 - Virtual Private Clouds (VPCs)
 - Subnets, Route Tables, and Internet Gateways